 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Cameco Corporation (CCJ) and NexGen Energy Ltd. (NXE) based on recent data.
+Below is a comparative overview of the key strengths and weaknesses of Cameco Corporation (CCJ) and NexGen Energy Ltd. (NXE) based on their diversification, profitability, innovation, global presence, and market share as of 2026.

 | Criterion | Cameco Corporation (CCJ) | NexGen Energy Ltd. (NXE) |